luna404/herams-i18n/docs/index.rst

 View a Project
 =================

-This chapter describes how to explore projects by accessing real-time analytics available in the HeRAMS platform.
-For each project, the HeRAMS platform provides a high level overview on key indicators such as the number of health facilities assessed, and overall functionality and service availability of a project.
-Interactive dashboards provide additional insights into individual projects and allow for users to focus on specific areas of interest.
+This chapter provides an introduction to real-time analytics available in the HeRAMS platform.
+For each project, a high level overview on key indicators such as the number of health facilities assessed, overall functionality and service availability is available.
+Interactive dashboards provide additional insights into individual projects and empower users to rapidly produce an alaysis for specific areas and indicators of interest.

 Project Overview